 TGaz Editor: please change the paragraph before Figure 28-52c – HE Ranging NDP format with Secure HE-LTFs of section 28.3.19a HE Ranging NDP as below:

 When the TXVECTOR parameter LTF_SEQUENCE is present, Secure HE-LTFs as defined in Section 28.3.17d are used and the Packet Extension field will be partially replaced by a zero 11 power GI in its first 0.8 μs or 1.6 μs, depending on the TXVECTOR parameter GI_TYPE, see 12 Figure 28-52c (HE Ranging NDP format with Secure HE-LTFs).
+For the secure HE-LTF symbol or packet extension field with zero-power GI, the time domain signal has zero power during the period of GI.